+The MTESOL program is offered in-person or fully online.
 Once admitted to the ASU MTESOL program, students need to complete a minimum of 30 hours of approved graduate-level coursework, which must include the following:

 - LIN 501 Approaches to Research

 - LIN 510 Linguistics

-- LIN 520 Theories underlying the acquisition of English as a second language
+- LIN 520 Second Language Acquisition Theory

-- LIN 521 Methods of teaching English as a second language
+- LIN 521 Methods of Teaching English as a Second Language

-- LIN 584 MTESOL practicum internship
+- LIN 584 MTESOL Practicum Internship

 - Electives: 3 credit hours of graduate credit in the English department (LIN courses); 9 credit hours of graduate credit can consist of other LIN or APL courses, or with prior approval, ENG courses or courses outside the English department (e.g., education, school of international letters and cultures, speech and hearing science, psychology).

 - LIN 597 MTESOL Capstone